rollos-a/DataStructures/README.md

 Projects done in a data structures class.

-Index of assignemnts as follows:
+Index of projects as follows: